The Shift the Subsidies Database is now maintained under the name Public Finance for Energy Database, and is publicly accessible at energyfinance.org

 International financial institutions such as the World Bank Group and regional development banks, along with export credit agencies and bilateral aid agencies, provide tens of billions of dollars each year in direct financial support to oil, gas, and coal companies to expand production globally.
 This dirty energy infrastructure causes local pollution, relocation of communities, and contributes to climate change – which is already hitting developing countries and the poor hardest.
 Even worse, it rarely supports increased access to energy for the poor, despite this being a common excuse used by politicians when asked about their funding of dirty energy.

 As the threat of climate change increases and recognition of the benefits of basic energy services for the world’s poorest grows, some aid money and even some money from export credit agencies has begun to shift toward cleaner modes of energy production.
 Increasing access to energy for the world’s poorest people is also a slowly growing priority.
-But a great deal of public money continues to flow to large-scale fossil fuel development, including oil, gas, and coal exploration projects that seek to add new reserves to the world’s fossil fuel resources – despite the fact that climate science now tells us that we can only burn a small portion (less than 15 percent at maximum) of already-proven fossil fuel reserves if we are to prevent devastating climate change.
+But a great deal of public money – more than 77 billion a year from 2016-2018 – continues to flow to large-scale fossil fuel development, including oil, gas, and coal exploration projects that seek to add new reserves to the world’s fossil fuel resources.
+This is despite the fact that carbon dioxide emissions from burning the oil, gas, and coal in already-operating fields and mines globally would push the world far beyond 1.5°C of warming and would exhaust even a 2°C carbon budget.

 The Shift the Subsidies database currently tracks energy financing for projects, policies, technical assistance, and financial intermediary projects – where possible – that are supported by:

 - Major Multilateral Development Banks, with data from 2008 to 2020.

 - Bilateral Financing Agencies of the United States, with data from 2008 to 2020.

 - Bilateral Financing Agencies of other G20 countries, with data from 2013 to 2020.